 - Start with the youngest player and move clockwise for gameplay.

-- On each player's turn, he must take the card from the top of the draw pile or the discard pile, 'play' any appropriate cards by laying them down in front of him and place one card from his hand into the discard pile.
+- On each player's turn, they must take the card from the top of the draw pile or the discard pile, 'play' any appropriate cards by laying them down in front of him and place one card from their hand into the discard pile.

 - Play continues until one player has collected all eight 'planets.'
 This person is the winner of the game and has 'swiped' all the planets from our solar system.